English 256—Literary Theory & Criticism

 search provided more accurate information, but all LLMs continue to

-be inaccurate, but they do offer clear, useful information which users
+inaccurate, but they do offer clear, useful information which users should

-should check.
-These are early times, but through this semester
+check.
+These are early times, but through this semester (and

-(and through your academic career) we will all discover ways to help you use
+through your academic career) we will all discover ways to help you use them to

 Acceptable Uses of LLMs |